tonishka/tp/docs/team/tonishka.md

 In this tutorial we will be adding your personal contact information to Reache.

 1. Launch Reache from the folder in which it is located by double clicking on it.
 You will see the window shown below with some sample contacts. <br>
 ![Sample Contacts](images/Tutorial/sample_contacts_screen.png)

    Since this is the first time you are using Reache, it loads the sample contacts as there are no actual contacts stored.
-Let’s start storing some real contacts in it. <br><br>
+Let’s start storing some real contacts in it.
 ```